The ASIC Regulatory Portal is your central access to ASIC's growing suite of digital services.

 What you can do in the portal (what you can submit, apply or register for etc.) will grow over time.

-Regulated entities with industry funding obligations will use the portal to submit business actvity metrics between July and September.
+Regulated entities with industry funding obligations commenced using the portal to submit business activity metrics between July and September 2018.

 A range of regulatory services will be available through the portal in stages.